neshatsh/Clickbait-Spoiling/README.md

 ---

 ## Dataset
-We used the official JSONL files provided by the challenge organizers:
+The official JSONL files provided by the challenge organizers are used for this project:

 train.jsonl
 val.jsonl